 Wild lettuce exudes a milky latex when the stem is broken or leaves are removed from the plant.
 This latex contains the chemical constituents that we want to collect to use for medicinal purposes.
 The latex contains a substance known as lactucin.
 Lactucin is a bitter substance that has been found to have analgesic and sedative properties in the lab.

 There are very few human studies and scant animal studies on the effects of wild lettuce.
-The few studies did suggest that there may be pain-relieving properties, as our ancestors believed, but more studies are needed.
+A few studies did suggest that there may be pain-relieving properties, as our ancestors believed, but more studies are needed.

 This is the substance that has been used since Ancient Egypt as a pain reliever and sleep aid.
 Another name for wild lettuce is opium lettuce.
 This was its main use in the US and its pain-relieving properties were believed to be similar to opium.
 Its use appears to have begun as early as 1799 in the US as a substitute when opium was not available.
 It fell out of favor at one time, but it made a comeback in the 1970s when it was promoted to use for its mild euphoric effects and relative safety compared to opioid drugs.
 It does not have the deleterious effects on the digestive tract as opioid drugs and is not addictive.